dynadraft/bash/README.md

-# Syncing repo for dotfiles of Aaron Holbrook, feel free to use for inspiration!
+# Syncing repository for dotfiles.
+## Feel free to use for inspiration!

 I put the following command into a Text Expander snippet: